joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 </div>
 ```

-Notice how, we are using the `<%= studentCount %>` syntax to inject the value of the `studentCount` variable into the view.
-Try changing the value of the variable in the `index.js` file and refreshing the page.
-You should see the value change on the page.

-1. Now we know how to inject data into our views, we can start to make our application dynamic.
+Now we know how to inject data into our views, we can start to make our application dynamic.
 Let's consider our university_web database.
 We have a number of tables:

 \break